KevinTheMix/CheatSheets/# IT/IT.md

   * **Clojure** = dynamic functional dialect of Lisp on Java platform
 * **Rust** = general-purpose language emphasizing performance, type safety, concurrency, memory safety (all references point to valid memory), without a garbage collector
 * **Scala** = strong statically typed high-level general-purpose language, both OO & functional, designed to be concise and address criticisms of Java
+* **SDK** = set of APIs, compilers, documentation, libraries, and tools created by language developers to serve as basis for development

 ### Hardware